AleksCela/odin-recipes/README.md

 # odin-recipies
-So this is an assigment from TOP where using the basics of html that i just learned i have to create a recipies page.
-I have to use lists and add it to git
+This is an assigment from The Odin Project, in which I got more familiar with using HTML , CSS and learning how Git works.